vercel/next.js/examples/with-jotai/README.md

 This example shows how to integrate [Jotai](https://github.com/pmndrs/jotai) in Next.js.

+Jotai is primitive and flexible state management library for React.
+Jotai is TypeScript oriented and aims to expose a minimalistic API for dealing with state in a data-flow graph way.

 Jotai uses the `useHydrateAtoms` hook to hydrate the value of an atom, for values that comes from the server.

 ## Preview